robbrody/Customer-Sales-Project/README.md

 ``` DAX
   Customer Count:=DISTINCTCOUNT([Customer ID])
 ```
-* I also created a new column [Age Buckets] in Power Pivot in order to put the Age of Customers into Buckets for further analysis.
+* I also created a new column [Age Buckets] in Power Pivot and used DAX in order to put the Age of Customers into Buckets for further analysis.
 ``` DAX
   =
 SWITCH(